jasonaaronwilson/c-armyknife-lib/docs/comet-vm-debugger.md

 * fewer data-types
 * only 64bit integers (and eventually double) so no real numeric tower
 * no macros (though we do support "eval" so...)
-* symbols are not interned
+* schene symbols are not interned
 * no garbage collection (yet!) so large scripts could run out of memory
-* tail recursion is basically not guaranteed though when gcc -O or clang (at any optimization level), tail recursion will probably work as expected.
+* tail recursion is basically not guaranteed though when gcc -O or clang (at any optimization level) are used, tail recursion will probably work as expected.

 ## Additional Functions (and Data) Available In the Debug Repl